 - Get injured, for example, by falling down the stairs or jumping out a window

-- Become violent during the confused period after awakening or, occasionally, during the event
+- Become violent during the period of brief confusion immediately after waking or, occasionally, during sleepwalking

 When to see a doctor

-Occasional episodes of sleepwalking aren't usually a cause for concern.
+Occasional episodes of sleepwalking aren't usually a cause for concern and typically resolve on their own.
 You can simply mention the sleepwalking at a routine physical or well-child exam.
 However, consult your doctor if the sleepwalking episodes:

-- Lead to dangerous behavior or injury to the person who sleepwalks (which may occur, for example, after leaving the house) or to others
+- Lead to dangerous behavior or injury to the person who sleepwalks or to others

-- Cause significant sleep disruption to household members or embarrassment to the person who sleepwalks
+- Cause significant sleep disruption to household members or the person who sleepwalks

-- Start for the first time in an adult
+- Start for the first time as an adult

 - Continue into your child's teen years